-There were more reasons than I have described to appeal this case, including the misconduct of a juror that brought the trial to a halt for a while, but my attorney provided no orders on which the judge could act either to throw out the verdict or adjust or dismiss the ridiculously large monetary rewards.
+There were more reasons than I have described to appeal this case, including the misconduct of a juror that brought the trial to a halt for half a day, but my attorney provided no orders on which the judge could act either to throw out the verdict or adjust or dismiss the ridiculously large monetary rewards.
 The judge could not do that without an order to from my attorney.

 Long prior to her filing the suit I had tried and tried to get my attorneys to submit to that nurse a copy of everything I was intending to put on the internet so that she could okay it before it was posted.
 She was not the only one I to whom I tried to get my lawyers to submit such documents.
 I didn't know who might sue me, but I did not want to get sued by anyone.
 My attorneys never did it.
 If they had this suit could not have been filed.

-Finally after a long time of their not submitting this document to the people I listed, in exasperation I sent a four page fax to both of them explaining why it needed to be done and imploring them to do it (it had to be a fax because the insurance company's lawyer not only didn't know how to get on the internet, but didn't know how to use email), but they still didn't do it.
+Finally after a long time of their not submitting this document to the people I listed, in exasperation I sent a four page fax to both of my attorneys explaining why it needed to be done and imploring them to do it (it had to be a fax because the insurance company's lawyer not only didn't know how to get on the internet, but didn't know how to use email), but they still didn't do it.
 So she sued me saying it was because she was worried about what I might post on the internet.
 That is what the suit was about - what I might post in the future.
 She wouldn't have been able to file that if my attorneys had done what I repeatedly implored them to do.
 There are multiple counts here on which these two attorneys could be disciplined or sued.

 A legal malpractice attorney wanted to do that.
-It looked like a slam dunk.
+It looked like a slam dunk to him.
 He wanted to sue my attorneys for doing this to me, until he learned that because I had been a full time patient and defender of lawsuits I had not had any income for a few years.
-The only thing for which a lawyer can be sued is loss of income and I hadn't had any.
+The only thing for which a lawyer can be sued is loss of income and I hadn't had any to lose.
 So he told me to file a grievance.
 I wanted to, but PTSD has made me incapable.
 Try as I might, I cannot read the documents.
 That is reliving it again.
 My mind will not do it.
 I'm doubly disabled now - physically and spiritually.
 I would need some volunteer to help me go through the records because I cannot do it one more time.

 Hospitals are required to tell you who your caregivers were, and they do, unless they don't want to.
 There is no one in charge of making them obey such regulations and no penalty for violating them.
 When I asked the police to do something they said, "What do you want us to do about it?"
 I had been naive enough to think that when people break the law, the police will to do something about it.